-Let me start off by stressing the following list is comprised of six ways to get paid for smoking weed except for having a job in the cannabis industry, such as a budtender or product designer.
+Let me start off by stressing the following list is comprised of eight ways to get paid for smoking weed except for having a job in the cannabis industry, such as a budtender or product designer.
 I assume if you are working for Bloom Farms they are paying you.

 Additionally, a few entries on this list will require you to have a large social media following, although a modest one should work just as well.
 The key here is exposure, meaning getting your brand of “dankness” into as many people’s system as possible.